The following information is related to Indiana University functions solely and is not applicable for Indiana University Foundation.

 Indiana University presents the income statement at the operating and non-operating level to provide a further level of detail for external users.

-Currently, the income statement in the Controller’s Toolkit presents revenue and expense information differently in order to align to internal user's needs.
+Currently, the income statement in the Controller’s Office Reporting Tools presents revenue and expense information differently in order to align to internal user's needs.
 Users have the ability to set parameters based on the required level of detail (i.e. object code, level, etc).
 The Office of the Controller is currently working to create parameters that allow users to define operating and non-operating, but currently that level of detail is not a possible parameter.

 Indiana University also accounts for encumbrances which are ear-marked funds set aside to cover future anticipated expenses.
 Encumbrance balances are not represented on the face of the income statement.